logicly-au/logicly.com.au/content/insights/reducing-data-breach-risk.md

 ## Myth 1: More security is always better.
 One of the biggest mistakes organisations make is to think they should try to address every single security risk and apply the highest level of security possible for their data.
 Following this myth can waste resources and reduce efficiency.
 You need to assess the risks associated with the data you hold and apply the appropriate level of security that matches your needs, context and resources.

-### More security does not always mean better security
+### More security does not always mean better security.
 Applying excessive or unnecessary security measures can have negative consequences for your organisation, such as:
 <div class="blog-text-list">
 <ul>
   <li>Diverting scarce resources: given that resources, including time and expertise, are limited, risks and their mitigations should be prioritised such that those with the highest impact are addressed first.</li>
-  <li>Increasing your costs and complexity: more technologies, tools and methods that you need to acquire, implement and maintain can increase your expenses, overheads, and technical and operational challenges.</li>
+  <li>Increasing your costs and complexity: the more technologies, tools and methods that you need to acquire, implement and maintain can increase your expenses, overheads, and technical and operational challenges.</li>
   <li>Reducing your performance and usability: more security means more restrictions and controls that you need to comply with and enforce.
 This can reduce your speed and flexibility, as well as your user experience and satisfaction, potentially leading users to circumvent safe practices to achieve their objectives.</li>
-  <li>Creating new risks and vulnerabilities: Having more complex security than you need increases the changes and updates that you need to monitor and manage.
+  <li>Creating new risks and vulnerabilities: having more complex security than you need increases the changes and updates that you need to monitor and manage.
 This can create new errors and gaps, as well as new threats and attacks. </li>
 </ul>
 </div>